Calretinin: Hirschsprung disease

 In Hirschsprung disease, calretinin immunohistochemistry offers additional diagnostic value in specimens with inadequate amount of submucosa and rarely seen ganglion cells.
 The presence of ganglion cells consistently correlated with calretinin-positive thin nerve fibrils in the lamina propria, muscularis mucosae and superficial submucosa.
 These calretinin-positive thin neurofibrils are absent in the aganglionic segments of bowel and in the areas without ganglion cells from the junction of normal with diseased rectum.
 Calretinin is strongly expressed in the submucosal and subserosal nerve trunks in the ganglionic segment.
 No calretinin expression is seen in the nerve trunks in the rest of the aganglionic segment.
 It has faint expression in the thick nerve trunks from the areas without ganglion cells.
 Faint positivity of the thick submucosal and subserosal nerves in the absence of ganglion cells and calretinin positive nerve fibrils, is characteristic of the junction of the aganglionic-to-normal rectum.

+Desinhibition of pyramid cells

+CR+ interneurons participate in the disinhibition of other cortical GABAergic interneurons.
+The targets of CR+ cells are mainly Martinotti cells; in turn, the axonal arbors of Martinotti cells form inhibitory contacts with the distal tuft dendrites of pyramidal neurons.
+Thus, activation of CR+ interneurons leads to disinhibition of the apical dendrites of pyramidal cells, acting as a “gate-opening” mechanism for neural information.